 - Active SSS participants may be eligible to borrow up to two books per semester

-- Active status for Summer or Fall 2016 textbook loans is at least two academic check-in meetings and three additional hours of SSS participation completed in Spring 2016.
+- Active status for Spring textbook loan is at least two academic check-in meetings and three additional hours of SSS participation completed in Fall 2016.

 - Applications for SSS students who do not meet “active status,” but who participated in prior semesters, will be processed after all eligible students and after the first week of classes